The Chicken Sisters

 The Chicken Sisters is an American family drama television series created by Annie Mebane.
 The series is based on the 2020 novel by KJ Dell’Antonia and set in the fictional town of Merinac, and follows the feud between two rival fried chicken restaurant families.
 It stars Schuyler Fisk, Genevieve Angelson, Lea Thompson, and Wendie Malick.
 Margo Martindale is the narrator of the series.

 The Chicken Sisters premiered on September 10, 2024, on Hallmark+.
 In January 2025, the series was renewed for a second season.
 Hallmark Channel began airing season 1 on Sunday nights beginning March 30, 2025.
+As of June 2026 Hallmark has not released a renewal decision.